 A camper who shows symptoms of any of the following communicable diseases will not be allowed at camp without a note from a doctor or specialist:

 German measles (rubella)

 Streptococcal infections (including scarlet fever, sore throat, and erysipelas)

 Impetigo (staphylococcus infection)

 Head lice (pediculosis)

 A camper who is found to have live head lice will not be permitted to attend camp until there are no active lice in the camper's hair, proof of treatment has been provided to the camp director, and until all live and/or dead head lice are removed from the camper's hair.

 The presence of nits (the eggs of lice) without active head lice will not prohibit a child from attending camp provided proof of treatment has been provided to the camp director and there is no evidence of active head lice in the camper's hair.

-This policy does not cover Summer Nature Day Camp, School, Scout, or other group programs.
+This policy only covers School Break Nature Day Camps.
+It does NOT cover Summer Nature Day Camp, Scout programs, Schools or other TNC programs.